-Hardly a tourist visits the island without taking a walk on one of Mallorca’s beautiful beaches, the deep blue sea at its feet and pure sea air in the lungs.
+No trip to the island is complete without taking a walk on one of Mallorca’s beautiful beaches; the deep blue sea at your feet, the pure sea air in your lungs.

 Yet selecting the right beach to visit here is tricky.
-The offer is wide and varied: on the 550 kilometers of coastline there are 340 beaches, from small stone bay to long sandy beach, lonely Calas, which must be hiked, to the tourist paradises with all the amenities nearby, there’s lots to choose from.
+The offer is wide and varied: on the 550 kilometres of Mallorca’s coastline there are 340 beaches, from small stone bays to long sandy beaches.
+From the lonely Calas, which must be hiked, to the tourist paradises with all the amenities nearby, there’s lots to choose from.

-We introduce you the best beaches in Mallorca and reveal why our Mediterranean water has that deep blue color – unique in the Mediterranean.
+Here, we introduce you the best beaches in Mallorca, our personal recommendations, and reveal why our Mediterranean water has that deep blue colour – unique to this part of the world.

 Cala, Playa or Bahia?

 You will likely see these three words a lot in Mallorca during your search of the perfect beach.
 It makes sense to know how Playa, Cala and Bahia differ.

-“Cala” literally means “bay”, designates a small sea access with sand or stone beach.
-Especially the east coast of Mallorca is covered with Calas, small bays, which are often surrounded by shady pine forests.
-On the west coast of Mallorca you will find many rocky calas, some only accessible by dizzying hiking trails.
-But here you can also find – at least in the off season – the so often sought after “lonely bay”.
-It should be noted that many of the small bays which are only accessible by food are not monitored (lifeguards) and have no infrastructure, neither restaurants nor umbrellas and sun loungers.
+“Cala” literally means “bay”, and designates a small sea access with a sand or stone beach.
+The east coast of Mallorca is particularly renowned for its Calas and small bays, which are often surrounded by shady pine forests.
+On the west coast of Mallorca you will find many rocky Calas, some only accessible by dizzying hiking trails.
+But here you can also find – at least in the off season – the so often sought-after “lonely bay”.
+It should be noted that many of the small bays, which are only accessible by foot, are not monitored by lifeguards.
+They also have no infrastructure – neither restaurants nor umbrellas and sun loungers.
 All the same, the peace and quiet of these places can offer a lovely experience.

-As “Bahia”, also literally translated “bay”, the Spanish refer to large bays like those of Palma, Alcudia and Pollensa, not beaches.
+“Bahia” also gets translated as “bay”, but is how the Spanish refer to larger bays.
+Examples in Mallorca are like those of Palma, Alcudia and Pollensa – not beaches.

-“Playa” or catalan “Platja” are long sandy beaches, and are the most tourist-friendly.
-You can find them especially in the north of Mallorca.
-In the south, the well-known sandy beach “Es Trenc” is the epitome of Caribbean dreamland.
-Es Trenc is under protection, the dunes run over in pine forest, there are hardly any buildings and some cool bars invite you to sundowners.
+“Playa” or, in Catalan, “Platja” are long sandy beaches, and are the most tourist-friendly.
+You can find many of them in the north of Mallorca.
+In the south, the well-known sandy beach “Es Trenc” is the epitome of Caribbean-like dreamland.
+Es Trenc is of course under protection, with dunes that run into pine forest; there are hardly any buildings here, but some cool bars invite you for a sundowner (or two).

-“Posidonia oceanica”, as the Latin name is, is perceived by tourists especially as annoying and stinking when the dead brown plant parts are flushed to the beach.
+“Posidonia oceanica” in Latin, this grass can be perceived by tourists as annoying when the dead brown remnants are flushed to the beach.
 Even yacht owners are often ruthless and anchor in the seagrass meadows.
 In order to prevent this, anchoring berths and buoys have been anchored to the seabed on many beaches and bays in Majorca, where boats can moor.
-Because we need the seagrass with its photosynthesis to clean the water and fish use the seagrass meadows as a retreat.
+This is because we need the seagrass with its photosynthesis to clean the water, and fish use the seagrass meadows as a retreat.
 In addition, seagrass plays an important role in the protection of the beaches: it slows down waves that wash away the sand.
-And the discarded leaves, which are washed ashore, counteract erosion, for example, during storms and feed crustaceans and shellfish.
+The discarded leaves, which are washed ashore, also counteract erosion.
+This happens, for example, during storms.
+They also feed crustaceans and shellfish.

-While algae are found all over the world, the Mediterranean, and especially the Balearic Islands are the Eldorado of the Posidonia oceanica, as well as being 40 meters deep, when the water is clear enough for photosynthesis.
+While algae are found all over the world, the Mediterranean, and especially the Balearic Islands are the Eldorado of the Posidonia oceanica, as well as being 40 metres deep, when the water is clear enough for photosynthesis.
 Interestingly.
 Seagrass grows very slowly and can grow very old.
 At Formentera, seagrass that is around 100,000 years old has been discovered.

 It is not easy to choose a beach as the most beautiful.
 Here are the opinions of tourists and locals apart.
-While Mallorcans prefer to go to the beach with a cooler, folding chair and big family and hardly need any infrastructure, the tourist appreciates the bar for the sundowner, deck chair rental and water fun.
-But what counts for everyone is crystal clear water and sand.
+Mallorcans prefer to go to the beach with a cooler, a folding chair and with the big family in tow – they hardly need any infrastructure.
+However, tourists tend to appreciate the bars for sundowners, with sun bed rental and water sports & activities.
+The thing everyone can agree on is crystal clear water and sand…

-The top ten beaches in Mallorca according Trivago
+The top ten beaches in Mallorca according to Trivago

-In a recent survey by the travel portal Trivago.es various beaches in Mallorca were voted among the ten most popular in Spain.
-In the top ten are the Platja de Muro in the north of Mallorca, followed by the beach of Cala Millor on the east coast, Colonia de Sant Jordi in the south and the Playa of Port d’Alcúdia, also in the north.
+In a recent survey by the travel portal Trivago.es, various beaches in Mallorca were voted among the ten most popular in Spain.
+In the top ten are the Platja de Muro in the north of Mallorca, followed by the beach of Cala Millor on the east coast.
+Colonia de Sant Jordi in the south and the Playa of Port d’Alcúdia in the north also made the list.

 The best beach in Mallorca according Ryanair guests